-This approach was to be first applied to select the applications submitted to obtain a parking permit at the new Campus.
-Along with features related to family management (number and age of children, not self-sufficient elderly parents or relatives) and some points allocated to eco-friendly cars, the plan was to define a journey sustainability index that could, for any couple of origin-destination locations within the Piedmont region, summarize the comparative advantage (or disadvantage) of the standard door-to-door car journey versus the best multimodal solution involving active mobility plus public transport (including sharing) of any kind.
-Such index was to be automatically computed, based on the already existing geographical routing engines that the Piedmont Region maintained and updated regularly and used to power the web platforms that allowed individual citizens to enquiry about available public transport solutions to any destination (www.muoversinpiemonte.it and related sites)
+The new databased appoach was applied to select the applications submitted to obtain a parking permit at the new Campus.
+Along with features related to family management (number and age of children, not self-sufficient elderly parents or relatives) and to eco friendly cars, the intervention aimed at defining a journey sustainability index that could, for any couple of origin destination locations within the Piedmont region, summarize the comparative advantage/disadvantage of the standard door to door car journey versus the best multimodal solution involving active mobility plus public transport (including sharing).
+Such index was to be automatically computed, based on the already existing geographical routing engines that the Piedmont Region maintained and updated regularly and used to power the web platforms that allowed individual citizens to enquiry about available public transport solutions to any destination (www.muoversinpiemonte.it and related sites).

-The concept was therefore to allocate the parking permits to those having a very low value, i.e. to individuals whose home-to-university journey by car turned out to be much faster and easier than the best sustainable option, either uni- or multimodal.
-On the contrary, individuals who had the chance to commute by active mobility + public transport just as fast - or even faster - than with a car drive, would be denied the permit.
-Notice that this does not imply that the latter could not travel towards the campus by car - it would only impose the disincentive involved in paying the higher parking fees of the neighbouring public areas.
+The concept was therefore to allocate the parking permits to individuals whose home to university journey by car is much faster and easier than the best sustainable option, either uni or multimodal.
+On the contrary, the parking permit would be denied to individuals that had the chance to commute by active mobility + public transport just as fast - or even faster - than with a car drive.
+Notice that this does not imply that the latter could not travel towards the campus by car, it would only impose the disincentive involved in paying the higher parking fees of the neighbouring public areas.
 In the meantime, bicycle parking spaces of the Campus were reorganised, with a strong increase in the number of places available to students (the largest part of the community) and the creation of a secure bicycle area where theft risk were minimized through a card only access system (free of charge).